 “Seek VALUE versus PRICE.”

 Stop looking for the lowest price.
 Often times the lowest price literally translates into having a basic, no-frills experience.
-Peter Greenberg made a point (to which I can personally confirm): Talk to a person when you book your flight, hotel, or travel experience.
+Peter Greenberg made a point (to which I can personally confirm): Talk to a person when you book your flight, hotel, or travel experience (for more information have a look into Mombasa flights, which are becoming a growing tourist destination).
 So many travelers are focused on the bottom line price.
 Although searching for a deal is great, what if you paid a little more but then were eligible for a room upgrade, free wifi, and free parking?
 You end up saving in the long run!
 By calling and booking directly through a hotel, an airline, or even a travel agent, you can actually have a conversation with individuals who can help add perks to your trip.
+This works in the same instance when you’re doing some research into travel insurance.
+Calling companies looking for insurance for travellers can increase your policy value with no additional cost to you.
 I’m particularly a fan of this tip because I know it’s true!
 I place notes for upgrades, free bottles of champagne, and all sort of extra bonuses when I speak directly with guests—especially if they’ve mentioned the trip is for a special occasion.

 “Safety is paramount in today’s day in age.
 But don’t scare yourself out of a trip, just plan ahead!”

 Travel insurance and travel advisories—use them!
 To find the right travel insurance, you could look into a site like Gobear.com to compare different prices to find the best one for you.